RetroReversing/retroReversing/pages/n64/Turok64SourceCode.md

 3DStudio and in turn 3DStudio Max later became the standard for 3D Game content creation so it is likely that Iguana Studios kept using this software for future games.

+In an interview with NintendoLife.com Greg Omelchuck, a character animator and 3D modeler for Turok mentions `3D Studio Max v4` but I presume they meant either `3D Studio 4` released in 1994 or `3D Studio Max 1.0` released in 1996 [^10].

+It would be unlikely to be `3D Studio Max v4` as they say due to it being released in 2000, years after the game was released, unless it was v1.4 but I have a feeling it was `3D Studio 4` as the team would need time to learn the new Max version before they were confident using it for production game 3d modelling.

 ---

 # World